Skip to main content

 eks.amazonaws.com/role-arn: arn:aws:iam::<AWS_ACCOUNT_ID>:role/<NAME_OF_ROLE>

-1. The EKS controlplane sees the annotation on the service account.
+1. The EKS control plane identifies the annotation on the service account.

-2. It checks for a binding between the service account and the defined IAM role.
+2. It verifies the existence of a binding between the service account and the specified IAM role.

-3. If such a binding exists, it generates credentials and injects them via a secret as environment variables into the pod.
+3. If a binding is found, it generates credentials and injects them via a secret as environment variables into the pod.

 apiVersion: terraform.appvia.io/v1alpha1